Cybersecurity Risk Management: Identifying and Managing Threats

 What is Cybersecurity Risk Management?

-Now you get the idea!
+Now that you get the idea, let’s dive deeper!

-Key Components of Cybersecurity Risk Management:
+Key Components of Cybersecurity Risk Management

 • Robust policies and tools: To ensure that organizations stay protected from internal and external threats, they must surround themselves with robust policies and tools to assess vendor risk and identify emergent risks such as new regulations with business impact.